Sold - For a Spaceship

+Cover of the first edition, published by Robert Hale.

-Sold - For a Spaceship is a novel by Philip E. High published in 1973.
+Sold - For a Spaceship is a science fiction novel by British writer Philip E. High, published in 1973.

 Plot summary

-Sold - For a Spaceship is a novel in which the despairing remains of the human race swiftly improve until mankind has mastered the universe.
+In the novel, the despairing remains of the human race swiftly improve until mankind has mastered the universe.

 Reception

 Dave Langford reviewed Sold - For a Spaceship for White Dwarf #72, and stated that "High has qualities of excitement and compassion which make his work stand out in this series (if nowhere else)."